Tenants must usually give you written notice if they plan on moving out. They don't need to give notice if

 - try to resolve any dispute with the tenants that has led to them wanting to leave

 Find out why the tenants want to move out early.
-They may have grounds to get out of the tenancy early if
+They may have a legal right to get out of the tenancy early if

 - there is a break clause in the tenancy agreement, or